Acceptable Use and File Sharing

 If notification is received from a copyright holder that illegal downloading or sharing of a copyrighted work has taken place by a student, ASU will immediately block network access for the student.
 Access can be restored as follows:

-- On the first offense, you must delete the files that were identified being shared illegally and then notify the Technology Service Center that the files have been deleted to have network access restored.
+1. On the first offense, you must delete the files that were identified being shared illegally and the software used to share the files.
+Then notify the Technology Service Center that the files and software have been deleted to have network access restored.

-- On the second offense, you must delete the files and contact the Executive Director for Student Life at 325-942-2193.
-Network access will be restored once you have met any requirements of the Student Life Office.
+2. On the second offense, you must delete the files and software.
+The incident will be reported to the Office of the Dean of Students for disciplinary review.
+Network access will be restored once you have met any requirements from the Office of the Dean of Students.

-- On subsequent offenses, a minimum two week suspension of access to campus networks is required.
+3. On subsequent offenses, your access to campus networks will be suspended for a minimum of two weeks.
 You will also be required to meet in person with a member of the ASU Information Security Office to discuss the offense before your network access is restored.

 If notification is received from a copyright holder that illegal downloading or sharing of a copyrighted work has taken place by an employee, ASU will immediately contact the responsible party for resolution of the incident.
 The head of the department the employee works in will also be notified of any actions taken.
 Any issues with compliance will be directed to the Human Resources department for resolution.